Scammers are Altering Seniors' Caller IDs: The New York StateWide Senior Action Council's "Medicare Fraud of the Month for April"

 Apr 17, 2024, 09:00 ET

-ALBANY, N.Y., April 17, 2024 /PRNewswire/ -- The New York StateWide Senior Action Council (StateWide), an organization dedicated to advocacy for the rights of seniors in New York State, today announced its Medicare Fraud of the Month for April: Altering Seniors' Caller IDs.
+ALBANY, N.Y., April 17, 2024 /PRNewswire-HISPANIC PR WIRE/ -- The New York StateWide Senior Action Council (StateWide), an organization dedicated to advocacy for the rights of seniors in New York State, today announced its Medicare Fraud of the Month for April: Altering Seniors' Caller IDs.

 The StateWide Fraud of the Month is a component of the Senior Medicare Patrol (SMP), the definitive resource for New York State's senior citizens and caregivers to detect, prevent, and report healthcare fraud, errors, and abuse.
 StateWide is New York's grantee/administrator for this Federal Program.